steren/cloud-run-gcs-directory-sync/README.md

 - **Highly Efficient Diffing**: Instead of calling GCS metadata endpoints for *every* local file recursively (which causes excessive HTTP overhead and is slow), the sidecar listings are loaded into a memory cache map once at the beginning of each sync cycle.
 Local file sizes and MD5 hashes are compared against the cache map to only write modified files.
 - **Atomic File Writing**: File writes to the local file system on download are done cleanly.
 Directories are resolved dynamically.
 - **Safe Signal Handling**: Once SIGTERM is received, the sidecar suspends its periodic execution ticker, shuts down incoming probe servers, and executes a final upload sync.
 Cloud Run holds the container alive during this period up to the configured container timeout, ensuring complete data replication on instance termination.

+---

+## Container Startup Ordering

+Cloud Run multi-container services support specifying startup dependencies using the `run.googleapis.com/container-dependencies` annotation.

+The sidecar exposes two endpoints on its `READY_PORT`:
+* `/healthz`: Always returns `200 OK` (liveness probe).
+* `/ready`: Returns `503 Service Unavailable` on startup.
+Once the initial download from GCS completes successfully, it transitions to returning `200 OK` (readiness probe).

+By defining a `startupProbe` pointing to `/ready` on the sidecar and specifying that `main-app` depends on `gcs-sidecar` (see `service.yaml`), Cloud Run guarantees that **the sidecar will download all files from GCS before the main application starts running**.